Friday, August 26, 2016

 The tolerance vanishes with this psychosis.

-One should have the freedom not to be indoctrinated by any pseudo-religion.
+One should have the freedom not to be indoctrinated by any pseudo-religions.

 Metta Meditation is something that everybody (it takes the fear psychosis out of your mind) can practice.